Cyber-Duck/Front-end-build-system/README.md

-**Unused: Watch task:** watches for changes on Sass files to run the `style-dev` task, or changes in JS files to run `js` task.
-Not used if the BrowserSync task is active, as both ot them watch the same files and run the same tasks.
+**Watch task:** watches for changes on Sass files to run the `style-dev` task, or changes in JS files to run `js` task.
+Should not used if the BrowserSync task is active, as both ot them watch the same files and run the same tasks.

 	$ gulp watch

 -
-## Silverstripe configuration
+## Project configuration
-Replace the `<theme>` with the real name of your theme in the `config` object.
+Update all the paths to point to the location of the current project.

     var config = {
-        scssDir: './themes/<theme>/scss',
+        scssDir: '/scss',
-        jsDir: './themes/<theme>/js',
+        jsDir: '/js',
-        cssDir: './themes/<theme>/css',
-        ssDir: './themes/<theme>/templates',
-        imgSrc: './assets/Uploads'
-    };

-## Laravel configuration
-You shouldn't need to change anything here, unless your project hs a different structure.

-    var config = {
-        scssDir: './resources/assets/scss',
-        jsSrc: './resources/assets/js',
-        jsDest: './public/assets/js',
-        cssDir: './public/assets/css',
+        cssDir: '/css',
-        tplDir: './resources/views',
+        tplDir: '/templates',
-        imgSrc: './public/assets/img'
+        imgSrc: './assets/'
     };